 Cursor vs Windsurf (Codeium) (NEW) Comparison

-• Inference servers and serving stacks
+• Inference servers and serving stacks for coordinated refactors

-• Pipeline mechanics for implementation
+• Pipeline mechanics for multi-lane execution

-• Similarities and differences snapshot
+• Similarities and differences tied to agent presence

 Topology planning for the serving stack expands the problem into gateway routing, authentication, workspace and repository access mediation, policy enforcement points, telemetry aggregation, storage for prompts and diffs, and rollout controls for model and prompt versioning.
 Tool comparisons become actionable only when you classify a capability as server layer or application layer, because chat, inline completion, and apply edits mostly live in the application layer, while streaming, retries, and quota enforcement usually live in the server layer.